 - Preheat a small pot with a little bit of oil.
 Sauté the meat, soybean paste, and chili pepper flakes, over medium heat for 3 to 4 minutes.

-- Add the water (or anchovy broth) and stir well to dissolve the soy bean paste.
-Add the radish.
-Boil over medium high heat for 4 to 5 minutes.
+- Add the water (or anchovy broth) and stir well to dissolve the soybean paste.
+Add the radish (if using a potato, add it in the next step).
+Boil over medium high heat for 3 to 4 minutes.

 - Add the onion, garlic, tofu, zucchini, and chili pepper.
 Boil for an additional 5 to 6 minutes.
-Throw in the scallion and add the vinegar with a minute or two remaining.
+Throw in the scallion pieces and add the optional vinegar with a minute or two remaining.

-- Serve with rice while it is still bubbling from the heat.
+- Serve with a bowl of rice while it is still bubbling from the heat.

 Notes

-Use the water used to rinse rice, ssalddeumul for jjigae/stew.
+Save the water used to rinse rice (from the second or third rinsing), ssalddeumul for jjigae/stew.
+You can also use anchovy broth.

 Tried this recipe?Mention @koreanbapsang or tag #koreanbapsang!